UjjwalSaini07/NexGen-Quillix/README.md

 ## Demo 🖥️
 > [!IMPORTANT]
-> Use the Docker image or run locally via localhost to get started now.
+> Use the Docker image or run the project locally via `localhost` to get started.
+Before proceeding, please contact me at [Mail](mailto:ujjwalsaini0007+quillix@gmail.com) so I can share the credentials instead Docker extract your whole memory.

-You can visit the live site here : --Temporarily Not Deployed--
+You can visit the live site here : https://nexgenquillix.vercel.app/

 ## Technologies Used 👨🏻‍💻
 - **Next.js** – A powerful high-performance frontend for building fast and scalable web applications.